 As the story goes, former President Ronald Reagan in 1984 named July National Ice Cream Month and the third Sunday in July National Ice Cream Day.
 In true populist fashion, he proclaimed the celebration pointing out that a full 90% of Americans love ice cream.
 Sounds about right.

-There are so many ways to celebrate with ice cream from an old-fashioned Ice Cream Social to trying new concoctions, like barbecue ice cream.
-(You read that right.)
+There are so many ways to celebrate with ice cream from an old-fashioned Ice Cream Social to trying new concoctions.

 The World Dairy Diary Blog recently featured the dessert by self-proclaimed Grillmaster Rick Browne.
 It’s a version of Baked Alaska you can make on the grill.
 (Is there anything you can’t prepare on the grill?)
-Check out the video and try making it yourself.
-Or, check locally to find ice cream festivities where you live this weekend.
+Check locally to find ice cream festivities where you live this weekend.

 Here’s some ways people are celebrating Ice Cream this year: